trustoverip/ctwg-terminology-governance-guide/spec/16_foreword.md

 Any trade name used in this document is information given for the convenience of users and does not constitute an endorsement.

-This document was prepared by the ToIP Technical Stack Working Group.
+This document was prepared by the ToIP Concepts and Terminology Working Group.

 Any feedback or questions on this document should be directed to https://github.com/trustoverip/specification/issues